9 Reasons People Fail the CFA® Exam

-Understanding the most common root causes for failing the CFA Exam will help you develop an awareness of the pitfalls to avoid.
-Here are the nine reasons students fail the CFA Exam, and some advice for overcoming each of these issues to increase your odds of success.
+Understanding the most common causes for failing the CFA exam will help you develop an awareness of the pitfalls to avoid.
+Here are the nine reasons students fail the CFA exam, and some advice for overcoming each of these issues to increase your odds of success.

-CFA Institute estimates it takes in excess of 300 hours to properly prepare for each level of the CFA Program.
+CFA Institute estimates it takes in excess of 300 hours to properly prepare for each level of the CFA exam.
 It is often hard to manage the work, social life, and study balance.
-And, of course, the discipline needed to maintain your studies is one of the key reasons the CFA designation is so highly valued by employers.
+And, of course, the discipline needed to maintain your studies is one of the key reasons the CFA charter is so highly valued by employers.

-At Level II, we find that numerous candidates underestimate theamount of work required to properly prepare for the exam.
-Certainly those who studied considerably less than 300 hours at Level I, and yet passed, are most prone to making this error.
-Many candidates will have seen at least some of the Level I topics during prior studies, but having prior knowledge of the Level II curriculum is much rarer.
+At Level II, we find that numerous candidates underestimate the amount of work required to properly prepare for the exam.
+Those who studied considerably less than 300 hours at Level I and still passed because they had seen some of the topics before studying are most prone to making this error.
+Many candidates will have seen at least some of the Level I topics, but having prior knowledge of the Level II curriculum is much rarer.
 As a result, the 300-hour estimate of study needed will apply to far more candidates at Level II.

 So, if you did have knowledge gaps, your focus for a retake attempt will be to plug those gaps, while still maintaining your core knowledge.
 You have three main tools at your disposal:

-The approach to take will be dependent on the volume of technical gaps in your knowledge.
+The approach to take depends on the technical gaps in your knowledge.
 A failure banding below 8 normally indicates that you did have gaps in your technical understanding, and a banding below 5 indicates they were quite significant.

 If your technical gaps were more significant, then some form of instruction will help you.
 If you had knowledge gaps because you ran out of time to prepare fully, then the key will be to start your retake studies early.

-Live or online instructor-led exam prep courses are designed to accelerate your understanding of the core material; however efficient use of your time outside of the classroom is key.
+Instructor-led exam prep courses are designed to accelerate your understanding of the core material; however, efficient use of your time when not participating in classes is key.
 One common mistake is spending too much time taking notes.
 One often fatal tactic is to try and produce your own set of notes covering the entire curriculum.
-The sheer size of the CFA curriculum means that preparing your own set of notes from scratch is simply too time intensive.
+The sheer size of the CFA Program curriculum means that preparing your own set of notes from scratch is simply too time intensive.
 The problems will be either you didn’t cover the entire curriculum and, as a result, had gaps in your knowledge, or you did not have time to properly utilize practice questions and mock exams.
 The longer you can have to review and practice, the greater the chances of success.
 We believe that optimally, the entire final month of studies should be set aside for review and practice, which brings us to point 4.

 You should attempt and review the solutions of the following questions before attempting the real CFA exam: